 4. Seam Sealer for an uninterrupted night's sleep

-You’re certain to sleep better in the silence of the forest than you do overlooking the city – unless you have a leaky mattress.
+You’re certain to sleep better in the silence of the forest than you do overlooking the city – unless you prefer more comfortable camping and have a leaky mattress.
 Seam Sealer is a camping essential if you’re bringing an air mattress on the trip, just in case you happen to spring a leak.
 A dab of that with the electrical tape (again) will patch up the tear and make sure you have a comfortable night’s sleep for the rest of the trip.

 5. An empty milk jug makes wonderful mood lighting

-I love this trick I was taught a while ago.
+This definitely isn't a lifesaver but kids love this trick!
 Fill a gallon milk jug with water and wrap your headlamp around it.
 Make sure the light is facing inward and you will get a big, soft light to help you cook and eat your nutritious camping delights.

 Packing extra shoelaces, making compasses from a wristwatch, using socks to start fires and catching rain water – the list goes on.
 There are hundreds of sneaky camping tips to keep you happy on your trip, but these are just a few camping essentials to help you sleep well, stay dry, and keep moving on a trip into the wild.